mcfatealan/Wisp/README.md

 # Wisp
-Wisp is a simple key-value storage database specially designed for RDMA-enhanced network.
+Wisp is a simple key-value store service specially designed for RDMA-enhanced network.

 ##dependency
 * zeromq 4.0.5 or higher